officialrajdeepsingh/awesome-nextjs/README.md

 - [Hugeicons](https://hugeicons.com/) - Beautiful icons for designers and developers.
 - [Svgl](https://svgl.app/) - The svgl library is a beautiful library with various SVG logos.
 - [Phosphor Icons](https://github.com/phosphor-icons) - Phosphor Icons is a versatile icon family designed for everyone.
+- [Obra Icons](https://icons.obra.studio) - The Obra icons are a simple, consistent set of icons, perfect for user interfaces.

 ## Static Search library